Organize CRM testing without getting into technics

 According to the Gartner stats, CRM is the largest of all software markets.
 Still, there is a fly in the ointment of booming CRM popularity.
 Another research provider claims that one in five CRM directors reports that their bugged and untuned CRM not only failed to meet their expectations but even damaged long-lasting customer relations.
 CRM analytics errors, perplexing interface, and each file requiring significant time to download can hinder the performance of the staff involved in customer management.

 If your CRM is prone to these faults, it’s high time you took action.
 To start with the improvement of CRM, it should be thoroughly tested with all possible bugs found, coherently described, and documented.
-Here, we consider what CRM problems can be revealed during the testing process, how to organize it properly either with the help of an internal or an external test team, and how to measure CRM testing quality.
+Here, we consider what CRM problems can be revealed during the testing process, how to organize it properly either with the help of an internal or an outsourced test team, and how to measure CRM testing quality.

 - What CRM problems testing can reveal